 Here’s some information as a guide – we will talk before you start lessons.

-Lessons are usually 2 hours long, 1 hour by arrangement.
+Lessons are usually 2 hours long, shorter by arrangement.

 Please ask about group lessons.

 There is no subsidised price through the local council.